Direct School Admission (DSA–Sec)

 F. RELEASE OF OUTCOME OF DSA-SEC EXERCISE

-"You will receive notification from the school by 4 September 2025, if your child has been shortlisted to undergo Direct School Admission (DSA) selection.
-All applicants will receive their application outcomes between 25 Aug and 4 Sep 2025."
+"You will receive notification from the school by 28 August 2026, if your child has been shortlisted to undergo Direct School Admission (DSA) selection.
+All applicants will receive their application outcomes between 17 to 28 August 2026.

 Applicants given CO are guaranteed admission only if they: